joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-3.md

 This catches two categories of bad input.
 First, anything that is not a valid URL at all (like `"not a url"`).
-Second, URLs with schemes we do not want to support — imagine someone storing a `file:///etc/passwd` URL in your shortener.
+Second, URLs with schemes we do not want to support.
+Imagine someone storing a `file:///etc/passwd` URL in your shortener.
 We only allow `http` and `https`.

 ## Updating the Handlers